 - Enter the numbers 911 in the "To" field.

-- Know your location - Text your exact location, address, and municipality.
+- Describe your location - Text your exact location, address, and municipality (township or borough).

-- Text what you need – Text what emergency help is needed.
+- Describe the situation - Text what emergency help is needed.

 - Push the "Send" button.